Brad7112/Organizational-Individual-Social-Networks/README.md

 # Organizational-Individual-Social-Networks
 Made in compliance with NVSQ data transparency for experiments

+Data cleaning:
-Keep necessary variables
+1. Keep necessary variables
-Change "No Answer" to missing values
+2. Change "No Answer" to missing values
 Create categorical variable related to the variable "the year living in the same place" Append 2010 and 2012 to increase the number of observation Change "20 Don't want to state the income", "21 Don't know", and "99 No answer" to missing value related to the variable "As to "Respondent annual income: Overall"